edyan/docker-nginx/README.md

 ## Environment variables
 Two variables have been created, to override the user and group that owns Nginx (and all its files).
 That's useful if you need to mount a volume and own the files.
 These environment variables are `NGINX_UID` and `NGINX_GID`.

-Another two environment variables lets anybody override the `php` container name : `PHP_HOST` and `PHP_PORT`.
+Another two environment variables lets anybody override the `php` container name : `PHP_HOST` (default "php") and `PHP_PORT` (default "9000").

+Finally, if you want to set your own document root, you can use `NGINX_DOCUMENT_ROOT` (default : `/var/www`)

 ## Tests